andresromerouy/DataSciInPractice24/Examples/[UM-05E] Example - Book recommendations.md

 ## Joining the tables

-The Pandas function `merge()` joins two data frames based on common columns.
+The method `.merge()` joins two data frames based on common columns.
 The default of this function performs what in SQL is called a **natural join**, that is, it joins the tables based on the columns with the same name in both tables.

 We join `ratings` with `items`.
 The join is based on the (common) column `isbn`.
 We call `df` the data frame resulting from this join.